Create a BandwidthPart. This internally creates a carrier with 24 resource blocks.

 nFFT:

-The FFT size used for OFDM modulation of the resource grids (See Grid) which are created based on this bandwidth part.
+The FFT size used for OFDM modulation of the resource grids (See Grid), which are created based on this bandwidth part.
 It is calculated as follows:

 \[N_{FFT} = \big [\frac {\frac {f_s} {1000} - \sum_{l=0}^{N_{symb}^{slot}-1} N_{CP,l}^{\mu}} {N_{symb}^{subframe,\mu}} \big ]\]

-where \(f_s=\frac 1 {T_s}\), is the 5G sample rate (\(f_s=30,720,000\) Hz), \(N_{symb}^{slot}\) is the number of symbols per slot, \(N_{CP,l}^{\mu}\) is the number of samples in cyclic prefix of symbol \(l\) based on numerology \(\mu\), and \(N_{symb}^{subframe,\mu}\) is the number of symbols in each subframe for numerology \(\mu\).
+where \(f_s=\frac 1 {T_s}\), is the 5G sample rate (\(f_s=30,720,000\) Hz), \(N_{symb}^{slot}\) is the number of symbols per slot, \(N_{CP,l}^{\mu}\) is the number of samples in the cyclic prefix of symbol \(l\) based on numerology \(\mu\), and \(N_{symb}^{subframe,\mu}\) is the number of symbols in each subframe for numerology \(\mu\).

 symbolsPerSlot: